panzerlop/panzerlop/README.md

--- This GIT is not actively maintained as I'm now using Garuda Arch BUT... -- Welcome to my collection of scripts, fixes and guides for Linux ( using K ubuntu ).
+-- Overhaul needed but most things still work here... -- Welcome to my collection of scripts, fixes and guides for Linux ( using K ubuntu ).
 Many guides work with a little tweaking under most Debian derivitives.

 <b> Files preceded by a number assume previous number has been read and / or completed. </b>